mathieucarbou/YaSolR/docs/build.md

 **Voltage Regulators:**

 Voltage regulators include a ZCD module and a phase control system which can be controlled in many ways.
-These are the best option, but complex to setup, wire and calibrate and require an additional 12V power supply.
+These are the best option: they are big and robust.
+But they require an additional module to control them with an ESP32.

-This is the option used in the [Shelly Solar Router](./blog/2024-07-01_shelly_solar_diverter).
+This is the option and also what is used in the [Shelly Solar Router](./blog/2024-07-01_shelly_solar_diverter).

 **Heat Sink:**